XarwinM/evoWFs/README.md

 To install the required packages execute

+``python setup.py install``

 ``pip install -r requirements``
-``python setup.py install``

 # Quick Start

 With
 ``python evoWFs/metrics.py``
 we can evaluate learned witness functions and compare them to known witness functions.
-The learned witness functions are from the text domain and include operators like `Substring`
+The learned witness functions are from the text domain and include operators like `Substring`.
+Previously learned functions in this framework can be found in `evoWFs/results/wf_for_cs.py` and evaluated with ``python evoWFs/metrics.py``.

 With